// HPP737

 Overview

-HPP737 is a novel, potent and selective PDE4 inhibitor in development for the treatment of psoriasis.
-In May 2018, we partnered with Newsoara Biopharma by licensing the rights to develop and commercialize HPP737 in China and certain Pacific Rim territories.
-Newsoara is also developing HPP737 for the treatment of psoriasis, as well as COPD and atopic dermatitis, with phase 2 studies ongoing in China.
+HPP737 is a novel, potent, and selective phosphodiesterase type 4 (PDE4) inhibitor in development for the treatment of psoriasis.
+In May 2018, vTv Therapeutics entered into a licensing agreement with Newsoara Biopharma, granting Newsoara the rights to develop and commercialize HPP737 in China and certain Pacific Rim territories.
+Newsoara has completed one Phase 3 study in China and is currently conducting a second Phase 3 study in China in support of a contemplated new drug application.

 Clinical and Nonclinical Studies